hdrummon/HugoHdrummon/content/post/FinalReflection.md

 </li>
 </ul>
 During the weeks as I spoke with the major stakeholders, I would often have different questions prepared for every time I knew I would interact with any stake holders or there was a presentation.
-Such as in week 2 when I interacted with Patrick Kelso and Robert Mitchell I had a question lined up such as *"Is there a point were processing power hits a threshold that cyber security tools wont handle"* and *"Is it necessarily required to have 3 Years of industry experience for an entry level job"*.
+Such as in week 2 when I interacted with Patrick Kelso and Robert Mitchell I had a question lined up such as *"Is there a point where processing power hits a threshold that cyber security tools wont handle?"* and *"Is it necessarily required to have 3 Years of industry experience for an entry level job?"*.
-I also asked similar question to Pieter Westein and Nathan Jones from deliotte asking "*How do they deal with the human element in threat assessment in penetration testing and what measures would be taken to prevent this*".
+I also asked similar question to Pieter Westein and Nathan Jones from Deliotte asking "*How do they deal with the human element in threat assessment in penetration testing and what measures would be taken to prevent this? “*.
 They answered each of these questions as I mentioned in my **<a href="https://www.hdrummon.me/post/reflection2/">**Week 2. </a> and **<a href="https://www.hdrummon.me/post/reflection5/">**Week 5. </a>
 <br>
 <br>
 Although my overall problem statement encompasses the human element in the industry, both external and internal to the field.
-This area is an overall important field that I want to understand futher and address due to how mostly the human element in the industry can impact the overall security of a system.
+This area is an overall important field that I want to understand further and address due to how mostly the human element in the industry can impact the overall security of a system.
 The question centrally revolves around if technology exceeds a certain point, can this impact not only how Cyber Security tools will evolve, but also how the human element will be affected.
 Will it be easier for human elements to create exploits or threat actors?
 Would the human element be removed entirely?
 I primarily ask this as I believe that at a certain point, processing power for computers will grow so exponentially large, that hacking tools will become incredibly powerful unless rules and regulations are in place at some point.
 <br> <br>
-While I never had an initial problem statement that was passed through each stakeholder, the preformed questions I had prepared I then used to create my overall problem of the human element relating to exponentially processing speeds and while I have not anwser to it yet, I intend to research this further outside the studio.
+While I never had an initial problem statement that was passed through each stakeholder, the preformed questions I had prepared I then used to create my overall problem of the human element relating to exponentially processing speeds and while I have not answered it yet, I intend to research this further outside the studio.

 ## SLO2 Apply design and systems thinking to respond to a defined or newly identified problem
 During the first couple of weeks of the Summer Studio, I really lacked a sense of direction regarding how to utilise a design thinking approach towards work, more so towards any Cyber Security related problems.
 Due to how difficult it originally was, I didn’t necessarily adopt a design thinking approach initially since I had no proper understanding of what to do or what was required.
-But towards the end of the studio when I started to use more difficult boxes and use my knowledge from practicing previous CTF machines, I started to adopt at small use of design thinking to my work.
+But towards the end of the studio when I started to use more difficult boxes and use my knowledge from practicing previous CTF machines, I started to adopt more prominent use of design thinking to my work.
 <br> <br>
 I managed to use a design thinking approach to understand how to handle this problem and what was expected.
 Once I started attempting CTF challenges like **Basic Pentesting**, **Literally Vulnerable** and the newer Hack-the-Box Machines **OpenAdmin** and **Traverxec** I was able to properly adopt a design thinking approach to each stage of the machine from boot-to-root, similar to the Web Pentesting methodology.